mmnowak/zesthouse/README.md

 ### Imagery

-The image main image, used for the background, was chosen due to its vibrant colours and the fruit looking like its bursting with flavour and vitamins.
+The image main image, used for the background, was chosen due to its vibrant colours and the fruit looking like it is bursting with flavour and vitamins.
 It is supposed to be associated with concepts such as freshness, nutrition, health and wellness.

 ![halved oranges and pomagranates](docs/features/citrussmall.jpg)